openmind-consortium/Analysis-rcs-data/README.md

 - ...

 In Dev Branch:
+- deserializeJSON: Used to read data from RawDataTD.json into Matlab
+    - fixMalformedJson
-- unravelData.m: Used in the processing pipeline for converting data in RawDataTD.json to Matlab table format.
+- unravelData: Used in the processing pipeline for converting data in RawDataTD.json to Matlab table format.
 Takes output from deserializeJSON and converts to Matlab table, without remove any packets